mcconville/blog/_posts/blog/2022-01-04-thirteen-lessons.md

 tags : [work personal]
 ---

-2021 sped by for me, in a blur of pandemic uncertainty and as part of the [great resignation](https://hbr.org/2021/09/who-is-driving-the-great-resignation).
+2021 sped by for me, in a blur of pandemic uncertainty and as one of the [great resignation](https://hbr.org/2021/09/who-is-driving-the-great-resignation) or as Arianna Huffington phrases it the [great re-evaluation](https://twitter.com/ariannahuff/status/1480904081690484744?s=20).
+I like to think of it that way.

 <img src="https://raw.githubusercontent.com/mcconville/blog/gh-pages/images/ibm-google.png" width="100%">

-I joined Google in July as an engineering manager, and spent the second half of the year first of all pinching myself that I am working for a company I admire so much, and then deeply immersing in a lot of new information, growing a new team, and adapting to a new, and lovely work culture.
+I joined Google in July as an engineering manager.
+I spent the first half of the year, studying and practicing for interviews.
+I spent the second half of the year recovering from the interviews, pinching myself that I am working for a company I admire so much, and  deeply immersing in a lot of new information, growing a new team, and adapting to a new, and lovely work culture.

-My friend Steve also moved on from IBM in 2021.
-[He cleverly put together a thread of 18 lessons from 18 years there.](https://twitter.com/stevebot/status/1465721563303624715?s=20) Inspired by him, I thought I'd reflect on thirteen career lessons from my thirteen years at IBM.
+My friend [Steve](https://www.linkedin.com/in/stevemar/?originalSubdomain=ca) also moved on from IBM in 2021.
+[He cleverly put together a thread of 16 lessons from 16 years there.](https://twitter.com/stevebot/status/1465721563303624715?s=20) Inspired by him, and in the spirit of 'the great re-evaluation', I thought I'd reflect on fourteen career lessons from my fourteen years at IBM:

+TL;DR:

+1. Find a healthy place to work
+2. Learn from your teammates
+3. Move around
+4. Celebrate your service
+5. Work on an open source project
+6. Find a supportive manager
+7. Work towards the role you want
+8. Passion for your work gets noticed
+9. Tap into what makes you tick
+10. Give back
+11. Big things can be accomplished by small teams
+12. Believe in yourself, ask difficult questions
+13. Make DEI a mission
+14. Trust is everything

-#### 2008 - Try not to settle
+#### 2008 - Find a healthy place to work

-My time at IBM began when Nortel ended in financial meltdown. when I look back, I had stayed at Nortel far, far too long.
-It had given me a wonderful start, and an opportunity to live in Canada - but there were far too many years of very difficult uncertainty.
+My time at IBM began [when Nortel ended in financial meltdown](https://sites.telfer.uottawa.ca/nortelstudy/files/2014/02/nortel-summary-report-and-executive-summary.pdf).
+On reflection, I had stayed at Nortel far, far too long.
+It had given me an incredible start to my career, and an opportunity to live in Canada - but in the end, there were far too many years of very difficult uncertainty.

-As well as the constant threat of job loss, the ceiling of our office literally had leaks.
-Garbage had stopped being collected at Nortel in my last year there.
-My gratitude, loyalty and sometimes fear of the unknown ate up prime time that could have been spent in a healthier place for me and my family.
+For the last few years, there was a constant threat of job loss.
+The actual ceiling of our office was leaking, with a bucket catching water.
+Garbage had stopped being collected regularly, at Nortel in my last year there.

+My gratitude, loyalty and sometimes fear of the unknown ate up some prime years that could have been spent in a healthier place for me and my family.
+It was complex, but I promised myself to not lot that happen again.

-IBM gave me a shockingly healthy home when I joined.
+In contrast, IBM gave me a shockingly healthy home when I joined.
 Dignity, clenliness, snacks, respect, peace.
 It felt like another world.
 [Emeka](https://www.linkedin.com/in/emeka-nwafor/) recommended me, and [Danny](https://www.linkedin.com/in/danny-yang-07b08617/) made it a more fun place to be in those early days.

 I was really proud and grateful to work at IBM.